Active Bat

 Active Bat is a low-power, wireless indoor location system accurate up to 3 cm.
 It is based on a principle of trilateration, and relies on multiple ultrasonic receivers embedded in the ceiling and measures time-of-flight to them.

 Active Bat is an indoor localization system which gives an accuracy within centimeters.
 This is a range based technique, which works by finding the distance to minimum of three reference nodes and then using multilateration technique to find the exact position.
-The distance to reference nodes is find out using the time of arrival of ultrasonic signals from the reference nodes.
+The distance to reference nodes is found out using the time of arrival of ultrasonic signals from the reference nodes.